 - 1360 Pages - 08/31/2012 (Publication Date) - Crossway (Publisher)

-- VARIETY OF USES – Use this 36 watercolor paint set for card making, illustrations, painting, calligraphy and much more.
+- Excellent for card making, illustrations, painting, calligraphy and more

 - WATER SOLUBLE – Expand your creative possibilities.
 Water soluble pencils can be used dry for expressive drawings, or washed out with water to create a bright, yet translucent ink-like effect.